atta-hamamah/new-portfolio/README.md

-Elegant Fully responsive portfolio design with dark and light modes. using Next.js , TS and Tailwind .
+Fully responsive portfolio designd and developed by me.

+-incluseds dark and light modes.

-No special libraries used to create the hover effects and animations of boxes.
+-using only Next.js, TS, and Tailwind, No special libraries were used to create the hovering effects and animations.